-During the year net assets at 31 March 2017 decreased by £14.965 million.
-This was mainly due to an increase in the pension liability offset by a surplus on the general fund and an increase in the capital receipts reserve and capital grants unapplied.
+During the year net assets at 31 March 2018 increased by £13.096 million.
+This was mainly due to a decrease in the pension liability, a surplus on the general fund and an increase in the capital receipts reserve and capital grants unapplied.
 There were some net increases in revaluation of assets resulting in a small increase in the revaluation reserve (see note 25 to the accounts).
 Also see pages 30 and 31 for more information.